-I am a dancer, writer, and teacher.
-Currently, I teach rhetoric at the University of San Francisco.
-My writing/research focuses on the intersection of dance, rhetoric, and performance.
-In particular, I write about the persuasive qualities of dance movements and aesthetics, and how practices of rhetoric might be rethought from the movements of dance and choreographic praxis.
-I’m also very interested in embodied practices and am working on several collaborative projects about dance, rhetoric, and dialogic thinking.
-I’ve presented at national and international conferences and published reviews in the Quarterly Journal of Speech, Text and Performance Quarterly, and Journal of Aesthetics and Art Criticism.
-I was also a guest writer for the ODC Theater Writer in Residence Blog, Triple Dog Dare in 2014 and 2016.
+Michelle am a dancer, writer, and teacher.
+Currently, she teaches rhetoric at the University of San Francisco.
+Her writing/research focuses on the intersection of dance, rhetoric, and performance.
+In particular, Michelle writes about the persuasive qualities of dance movements and aesthetics, and how practices of rhetoric might be rethought from the movements of dance and choreographic praxis.
+She also very interested in embodied practices and is working on several collaborative projects about dance, rhetoric, and dialogic thinking.
+Michelle has presented at national and international conferences and published reviews in the Quarterly Journal of Speech, Text and Performance Quarterly, and Journal of Aesthetics and Art Criticism.
+Her writing has also appeared in Life as Modern Dancer and was a guest writer for the ODC Theater Writer in Residence Blog, Triple Dog Dare in 2014 and 2016.

 About this Blog